-A home security system will have a few basic components: a keypad unit, at least one or two sensors, and a monitoring station.
+A home security system will have a few basic components: a keypad unit or base station, at least one or two sensors, and a monitoring station.
 The keypad is the brain of the system, usually mounted on a wall in a high-traffic area of your home.
 The keypad allows you to arm and disarm your system, and some systems can even be armed remotely from a cell phone.
 Sensors come in two pieces.
 One piece, you'll place on the edge of a door/window, and the other piece you'll place next to it on the door/window frame.
-The sensors will be able to tell when a window or door is closed.
+The door and window sensors will be able to tell when a window or door is closed.

-If the system is armed and the sensors detect that a window or door has been opened, an alarm will sound and an emergency signal will be sent to a remote monitoring station.
+If the system is armed and a motion sensor detects that a window or door has been opened, an alarm will sound and an emergency signal will be sent to a remote monitoring service station.
 Representatives at these remote monitoring stations have been trained and certified to respond to home security emergency signals.
 They'll have tools to contact you and ask if the signal trip was a fluke, and they'll contact the authorities in the case of an actual emergency.

-It's normal for a home security company to lock you into a 3 to 5 year contract.
+It's normal for a home security company to lock you into a three- to five-year contract.
 A three-year contract is more convenient because a shorter contract means more versatility for you.
 While a five-year contract might translate into a lower monthly fee, it really depends on the company.
-Either way, you need to be absolutely sure that you won't be moving in that 3 to 5 year period or your home security provider could penalize you.
+Either way, you need to be absolutely sure that you won't be moving in that three to five year period or your home security provider could penalize you.
 You might be able to pass the contract onto the next homeowner, but if you insist on keeping your system and moving it to your next location, you'll probably have to pay a moving fee and renew your contract.
-Make sure you ask that door-to-door sales representative all these questions before you sign on the dotted line.
+Make sure you ask a home security representative all these questions before you sign on the dotted line.

 Typical home security equipment consists of the following:

 Control panel—This is the brain of your home security system.
 The control panel allows you to arm and disarm your system and is usually mounted on a wall in a busy area of your home, such as the kitchen or living room.
-A lot of WiFi-compatible home security systems will have apps that allow you to arm and disarm your home security system from a mobile device.
+A lot of WiFi-compatible home security systems will have an app that allows you to arm and disarm your home security system from a mobile device.

-Motion detectors—These detect movement inside or out of a home.
+Motion detectors—A motion detector detects movement inside or out of a home.
 Some motion sensors are advanced enough to detect the difference between a human and a pet such as a cat or a dog.
 If movement is detected, it alerts the keypad unit.